-The Gymnasium/Pool Complex consists of four racquetball courts, two volleyball and badminton courts, a tennis court and two basketball courts.
-The complex has an exercise room equipped with weights, dance bars, floor exercise mats and a full wall mirror.
-The complex includes a 50 meter swimming pool.
+The Gymnasium/Pool Complex consists of 4 racquetball courts, 2 volleyball and badminton courts, a tennis court and 2 basketball courts.
+The complex has an exercise room equipped with a Universal Gym Weight machine, dance bars, floor exercise mats and a full wall mirror.
+The complex includes a 50 meter swimming pool which is heated continuously to a temperature of 82°.
+The pool is open only during the warm months.

-In addition, there are two outdoor tennis courts, five outdoor racquetball courts, an athletic field and a 1.8 mile fitness trail.
+In addition, there are 2 outdoor tennis courts, 5 outdoor racquetball courts, an athletic field and a 1.8 mile fitness trail.

 Housing.
 The university offers apartment-style living in mobile home units for single students and for married students and their families.
 Students have the option of an efficiency or a one bedroom apartment.
 Two bedroom apartments are also available.
 Each unit is fully furnished and has central heating and air conditioning.
-The university's modular housing units are arranged around a centrally located laundry facility and clubroom.
+The University's modular housing units are arranged around a centrally located laundry facility and clubroom.
 The housing area is within easy walking distance of the university.
-Rental rates are reasonable and include the cost of electricity, water, sewer, garbage collection, maintenance and police security.
+Rental rates are reasonable and include the cost of electricity, cable TV, water, sewer, garbage collection, maintenance and police security.
 While generally available on a first-come, first-serve basis, preference is given to students who live outside a reasonable commuting distance.
 Additional information and housing applications are available through the Student Housing Office.